trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_client.md

 transmitting data, we can specify the length `Content-Length: $length`, or use chunked transfer `Transfer-Encoding: chunked`.

-Note: The synchronous streaming interface needs to run in the `fiber` coroutine environment.
+*Note: The synchronous streaming interface needs to run in the `fiber` coroutine environment.*

-## Programming Interfaces
+## Programming interfaces synchronous streaming

 ### Client stream reader writer by synchronous